 You may be one of those lucky ones who knows what to study, but it is most likely that your mind is like a sea of doubts: Should I follow my passion, or choose what will guarantee me more job opportunities?
 Should I follow the advice of my parents?
 What if I make the wrong decision?
 If there is something clear, it is that you are not alone.
 Your family, teachers, and counselors are there to help you decide your future.
 To do our bit, we have invited the School Counselor Marina Duque de Mulvihill, who has shared with us her experience working with students in choosing their study path.

 When choosing your major, there are several factors to keep in mind: the most important is to figure out what you want to study and then where.
 When working with students, the educational professional must listen to them, pick up on clues, and offer alternatives that they might not have thought about.
 Some students are clear about what they want to study, but others have no idea.
 In these situations, the counselor should have some suggested readings, teach the students how to look at degrees and the content, as well as encourage them to get some practical experience that will help them understand their preferences.

 As in all key decisions in life, this process can cause stress.
 To deal with it, it is important to share stories and suggest alternatives, as well as put into practice the elimination process – deleting options whereby the possibility of an option being correct is close to zero or significantly lower compared to other options.

 Follow your passion

-Together with counselors or independent educational consultants, parents also play an important role in the process of searching for the major.
-They have a strong influence on their children and although their support is necessary, it is important that students consider their options independently.
+Together with counselors or independent educational consultants, parents also play an important role in the process of searching for a major.
+They have a strong influence on their children and although their support is necessary, students must consider their options independently.
 They can do so by exploring and getting some experience on their own.

 Changing your major